AnalyticalGraphicsInc/STKCodeExamples/StkEngineContainerization/linux/README.md

 # STK Engine Containerization

 Examples of applications that demonstrate containerization of STK Engine on Linux.
+Since these examples use a license provided by the Ansys License Manager, they require STK Engine for Linux 12.4.0 or later.

 The following is a list of the examples in this collection along with a description of what they demonstrate.
 Each example project provides: